A Survey on Semantic Communications in Internet of Vehicles: Applications of Semantic Communication in IoV

-In more complex traffic scenarios, such as fully connected autonomous vehicle networks involving High-Altitude Platforms (HAPs), semantic communication also plays a crucial role. \cite{10049005} proposed an AI-driven semantic communication framework for this scenario.
-In this framework, traffic infrastructure (TI) extracts semantic concepts from traffic signs using a Convolutional Autoencoder (CAE) and transmits these concepts to macro base stations (MBS).
+In more complex traffic scenarios, such as fully connected autonomous vehicle networks involving High-Altitude Platforms (HAPs), semantic communication also plays a crucial role.
+Ref.~\cite{10049005} proposed an AI-driven semantic communication framework for this scenario.
+In this framework, the traffic infrastructure (TI) extracts semantic concepts from traffic signs using a convolutional autoencoder (CAE) and transmits these concepts to macro base stations (MBSs).
 Upon receiving the semantic concepts, the MBS uses the Proximal Policy Optimization (PPO) algorithm to make decisions for CAVs.
-For example, when the TI observes a "left turn ahead" sign, it extracts the corresponding semantic concept and transmits it to the MBS.
-The MBS analyzes the concept using the PPO algorithm and generates appropriate driving instructions, such as "turn left," for the CAVs.
-Experimental results show that the framework significantly reduces communication costs while improving overall system performance and decision accuracy.
+For example, when the TI observes a ``left turn ahead'' sign, it extracts the corresponding semantic concept and transmits it to the MBS.
+The MBS analyzes the concept using the PPO algorithm and generates appropriate driving instructions, such as ``turn left'', for the CAVs.
+In the experiment, 12 traffic signs from the TSRD dataset were used, and the proposed framework was compared with the Augmented Random Search (ARS) baseline.
+The results show that the deep Q-network (DQN) outperform ARS in terms of training convergence and received rewards, with the total reward increased by 37.11\%.
+In addition, as the size of the Resource Block (RB) increased, the total reward received by the Connected and Automated Vehicle (CAV) also increased, which indicates that more complete semantic information helps to improve the accuracy of decision making.
+This framework was able to reduce the communication cost by up to 90.81\%, demonstrating great potential in improving communication~efficiency.

-In summary, semantic communication demonstrates significant potential in intelligent driving decision support.
-By precisely extracting and transmitting key semantic information, semantic communication not only improves data transmission efficiency and reduces communication costs but also provides more accurate and timely decision support for vehicles.
-The above articles showcase the application of semantic communication in intelligent driving decision support from different perspectives, collectively advancing the development of semantic communication technology in the field of autonomous driving and providing robust technical support for safer and more efficient autonomous driving.
+Overall, both semantic communication methods have achieved positive results in the experiments, but some key factors still need to be considered in actual deployment.
+The method in \cite{10622833} shows high real-time performance and decision-making accuracy when dealing with sudden roadblock scenarios, making it suitable for autonomous driving scenarios with high requirements for response speed.
+However, its stability may be affected by the quality of model training data and the network environment.
+The framework \mbox{in \cite{10049005}} has significant advantages in reducing communication costs and improving resource utilization, and it is suitable for large-scale data transmission and decision support in the Internet of Vehicles.
+But in practical applications, it is necessary to address the resource requirements for deep Q-network (DQN) training and improve the system's adaptability to complex traffic environments.